-- 1. For authorized automobile mileage actually and necessarily traveled in the performance of official duties, a State employee shall be reimbursed at the rate established by the GSA, unless the employee is traveling in a State-owned or leased vehicle. - 2.
-The Labor Management Committee shall be utilized as a discussion vehicle for exploring the suggestions of both parties concerning energy conservation, reduction of energy costs and appropriate incentive therefore. - 3.
-Beginning July 1, 1987, the "constructive travel doctrine" (i.e., where the normal commutation distance between an employee's home and his or her official duty station is deducted from mileage incurred in the course of business under certain circumstances) shall be abolished.
+- 1. For authorized automobile mileage actually and necessarily traveled in the performance of official duties, a State employee shall be reimbursed at the applicable rate established by the Federal General Services Administration ("GSA"), unless the employee is traveling in a State-owned or leased vehicle. - 2.
+For travel identified in Section 1, above, an employee who elects to utilize their personal vehicle when a State-owned or leased vehicle is not reasonably available for use shall be reimbursed at the applicable "if no Government-owned automobile is available" rate established by GSA. - 3.
+For travel identified in Section 1, above, an employee who elects to utilize their personal vehicle, when a State-owned or leased vehicle is reasonably available for use, shall be reimbursed at the applicable "if Government-owned automobile is available" rate established by the GSA. - 4.
+The Labor Management Committee shall be utilized as a discussion vehicle for exploring the suggestions of both parties concerning energy conservation, reduction of energy costs and appropriate incentive therefore. - 5.
+The "constructive travel doctrine" (i.e., where the normal commutation distance between an employee's home and his or her official duty station is deducted from mileage incurred in the course of business under certain circumstances) shall be abolished.
 Administrative rules and policies regarding mileage reimbursement shall be modified in accordance with this Article.